d-bl/GroundForge/README.md

 Important code conventions

 - Don't catch exceptions in a `Try` but prevent them to create a `Failure` for safe execution as JavaScript.
-- Restrict the use of raw js objects to the `D3Data` class to allow execution of the other classes with a recent JVM.
+- Restrict the use of raw js objects to the `D3Data` class to allow execution of test classes with a recent JVM.

 # Unit tests